-The Chinese government has provided various incentives to technology companies, including our manufacturing facilities located in Shanghai, China, in order to encourage development of the high-tech industry.
+The Chinese government has provided various incentives to technology companies, including our manufacturing facilities located in Shanghai and Chengdu, China, in order to encourage development of the high-tech industry.
 These incentives include reduced tax rates and other measures.
-As a result, we are entitled to a preferential enterprise income tax rate of 15% so long as our manufacturing facilities continue to maintain their High and New Technology Enterprise "HNTE" status.
-One of our Shanghai manufacturing facilities has been approved for its HNTE status for the tax years 2011-2013.
-For 2014 and future years, this facility no longer qualifies for the HNTE status and therefore all of its future and deferred income will be taxed at the statutory tax rate of 25%.
-Our other Shanghai manufacturing facility has been approved for its HNTE status for the tax years 2012-2014.
-In addition, one of our wafer fabrication facilities located in Shanghai has been approved for its HNTE status for the tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2011-2013.
-We expect this facility to be approved for its HNTE status for tax years 2014.
-Any prior years that have already been approved are subject to audits to ensure all requirements are met.
-If we were to no longer meet the HNTE requirements, our statutory tax rate for our approved Shanghai manufacturing facility and wafer fabrication facility would increase to 25%, which could adversely affect our results of operations and financial condition.
+As a result, we are entitled to a preferential enterprise income tax rate of 15% so long as our manufacturing facilities continue to maintain their High and New Technology Enterprise ("HNTE") status.
+One of our Shanghai manufacturing facilities was approved for HNTE status for the tax years 2011-2013.
+For 2014 and future years, this facility no longer qualifies for HNTE status and therefore all of its income will be taxed at the statutory tax rate of 25%.
+Our other Shanghai manufacturing facility has been approved for HNTE status for the tax years 2012-2014.
+In addition, one of our wafer fabrication facilities located in Shanghai has been approved for HNTE status for the tax years 2011-2013.
+We expect this facility to be approved for HNTE status for tax years 2014-2016.
+HNTE qualification includes metrics based on China research and development expenditures as well as research and development headcount and overall college-degreed headcount.
+Any prior years that have already been approved are subject to audit requirements.
+If we were to no longer meet the HNTE requirements, our statutory tax rate for our approved Shanghai assembly and test facility and wafer fabrication facility would increase to 25% for any period in which an audit shows we were not compliant, which could adversely affect our operating results and financial condition.

 During 2012, the China government began an audit of our largest Chinese subsidiary for our 2009-2011 HNTE status as part of an overall evaluation of the reduced tax rates provided to many high tech companies.
-In April 2013, we were notified by the China government that they had completed their tax audit and had concluded that we owed additional tax related to tax year 2011 in the amount of \$5 million, which was paid during 2013.
+In April 2013, we were notified by the China government that they had completed their tax audit and had concluded that we owed approximately \$5 million of additional tax related to tax year 2011.
+This tax was paid in 2013.

 In connection with our joint venture in Chengdu, China, we have qualified for tax incentives offered in the Go West Initiative ("Go West"), where companies are entitled to a preferential income tax rate of 15% for doing business in western China.
-If we were to no longer meet the Go West requirements, our statutory tax rate for this joint venture would increase to 25%, which could adversely affect our results of operations and financial condition.
+If we were to no longer meet the Go West requirements, our statutory tax rate for this joint venture would increase to 25%, which could adversely affect our operating results and financial condition.

-The impact of our Go West and HNTE status, collectively called tax holidays, decreased our tax expense by approximately \$2 million, \$6 million and \$7 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-The benefit of the tax holidays on both basic and diluted earnings per share for the year ended December 31, 2013 was approximately \$0.05.
-The benefit of the tax holidays on basic and diluted earnings per share for the year ended December 31, 2012 was approximately \$0.14 and \$0.13, respectively.
-The benefit of the tax holidays on both basic and diluted earnings per share for the year ended December 31, 2011 was approximately \$0.15.
+The impact of our HNTE and Go West status, collectively called tax holidays, decreased our tax expense by approximately \$2 million, \$2 million and \$6 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+The benefit of the tax holidays on both basic and diluted earnings per share for both the fiscal years ended December 31, 2014 and 2013 was approximately \$0.05.
+The benefit of the tax holidays on basic and diluted earnings per share for the fiscal year ended December 31, 2012 was approximately \$0.14 and \$0.13, respectively.

-We operate a global business through numerous foreign subsidiaries, and there is a risk that tax authorities will challenge our transfer pricing methodologies and/or legal entity structures, which could adversely affect our results of operations and financial condition.
+We operate a global business through numerous foreign subsidiaries, and there is a risk that tax authorities will challenge our transfer pricing methodologies and/or legal entity structures, which could adversely affect our operating results and financial condition.